 Track Director

 Robert D. Beckett, PharmD, BCPS

 Associate Professor of Pharmacy Practice

 Assistant Dean for Assessment

 Director of the Drug Information Center

 Email: rdbeckett@manchester.edu

-Acute Care Focus Coordinator Ambulatory Care Focus Coordinator

-TBD Andrea Mekonnen, PharmD, BCACP

-Assistant Professor of Pharmacy Practice

-Email: amekonnen@manchester.edu

 The track director will coordinate the application process, verify satisfactory completion of the program, and directs the residency boot camp.
 The coordinators will assist students with meeting requirements of the program, track students' progress in meeting requirements for the track program, and assist the director, as needed.